juliandieskau/blog/README.md

 ```cmd
 docker compose up -d
 ```
-Or, if docker config/image is changed:
+Or, if docker config/image is changed or starting for the first time:
 ```cmd
 docker compose up --build
 ```